MindSetLib/Insolver/docs/source/transformations.md

     Sorts by the average sum values of the chosen column.

 ### Preprocessing data about a person
-These classes are used to preprocess data about a person such as gender, age or name.
+These classes are used to preprocess data about a person, such as gender, age, or name.
 * class `TransformGenderGetFromName`:
-    For russian names only.
-Gets the gender of a person from russian second names.
+    For Russian names only.
+Gets the gender of a person from Russian second names.

 * class `TransformAgeGetFromBirthday`:
     Gets the age of a person in years from birth dates.

 * class `TransformAge`:
-    Transforms the age of a person to age for a specified `age_min` (lower values are invalid) and `age_max` (bigger values will be grouped) age.
+    Transform a person's age to age for a specified `age_min` (lower values are invalid) and `age_max` (exceeding values will be grouped) age.

 * class `TransformAgeGender`:
     Gets the intersection of a person's minimum age and gender.

 * class `TransformNameCheck`:
-    Checks if the person's first name is on the special list.
-Names may concatenate surnames, first names and last names.
+    Checks if the person's first name is on the particular list.
+Names may concatenate surnames, first names, and last names.

 ### Preprocessing of insurance data
-Since Insolver was made for the insurance industry, there are also available some classes to handle driving experience, vehicle and region data.
+Since Insolver was made for the insurance industry, some classes are also available to handle the driving experience, vehicle, and region data.
 * class `TransformExp`:
-    Transforms the values of the minimum driving experience in years with a grouping of values greater than `exp_max`.
+    Transforms the minimum driving experience values in years with a grouping of values greater than `exp_max`.

 * class `TransformAgeExpDiff`:
     Transforms records with the difference between the minimum driver age and the minimum experience less than `diff_min` years, sets the minimum driver experience equal to the minimum driver age minus `diff_min` years.